firefly-oss/lib-transactional-engine/docs/README.md

 - Per‑compensation resilience overrides: tune `compensationRetry`, `compensationBackoffMs`, `compensationTimeoutMs`, and `compensationCritical` per step.
 - Per‑item expansion: expand one logical step into N clones at execution time with `ExpandEach` (automatic compensation wiring per clone).
 - Results and reporting: `SagaResult` includes compensation results/errors per step; `SagaReport` offers convenient accessors.
+- New DSL annotations: `@Required` for non-null parameters, `@FromCompensationResult` and `@CompensationError` for injecting compensation data into other compensations or steps.
 - Graph generation: generate a Graphviz diagram of discovered sagas using the built‑in CLI (see root README “Graph generation”).

 ## Contents